NKrChauhan/purchase-order-test-project/Readme.md

 ---
 ## Scope of improvements and enhancements
-- API Exception handling
-  - The current setup only returns 400 as bad request but rather it can further classified down to 404 with specific error messages
 - Testing
   - In current codebase set up the unittests are written for views.
   - tests for each service and api service can be added with even more test case scenarios.